How do CDs work?

 - Bump-up CDs allow you to take advantage of rising rates with a limited number of boosts to your interest during the term.

 To get that flexibility, you may have to accept a lower interest rate when you open these kinds of accounts.

 But there is a strategy that can allow you to grab onto rising rates using plain-vanilla, regular CDs.
 It's called "laddering."

-You simply divide your investment across multiple, staggered CDs so that every year you have CDs that are maturing.
+You simply divide your investment across multiple CDs with different maturities so that every year you have CDs that are maturing.

 This way, you can enjoy the higher initial interest rates from longer-term CDs and also have regular opportunities to invest in new CDs at even better rates.

 Where to get CDs